Skip to main content

 Make a Claim to the EEOC or Your State Agency

 If you receive no response from your employer, consider contacting the federal Equal Employment Opportunity Commission (EEOC).
 The EEOC has responsibility for overseeing compliance with many federal anti-discrimination and anti-harassment laws, and your state agency is responsible for related state laws.
-Getting the government involved in your case will most likely get someone's attention fairly quickly.
+Getting the government involved in your case will most likely get someone's attention at your workplace.

 Compile and Keep Your Records

-Example: A diary entry could contain information such as, "On May 10, 1999, I was standing by the copy machine on the 4th floor when Kelly Douglass (supervisor) said 'I hope you realize that I won't have to put up with an old goat like you for much longer, because as soon as you turn sixty, I'm going to fire you.'
+An example of a diary entry could contain information such as: "On May 10, 1999, I was standing by the copy machine on the 4th floor when Kelly Douglass (supervisor) said 'I hope you realize that I won't have to put up with an old goat like you for much longer, because as soon as you turn sixty, I'm going to fire you.'
 Jack Straup and Kurt McCann (coworkers) were there at the time and heard her say it."

 Review Your Company's Anti-Discrimination Policy

-Review your company's anti-discrimination policy.
+Take the time to read and understand your company's anti-discrimination policy.
 The fact that your employer may have put it in writing and acknowledged that it will not act in discriminatory ways may serve to benefit your position.
-If you have a copy of the policy in a handbook or other handout, retain a copy of it.
+If you have a copy of the policy in a handbook or other handout, put it somewhere safe.

 Review Federal and State Laws